jocic/jquery.parallax/readme.md

 [![Buy Me Coffee](demo/images/buy-me-coffee.png)](https://www.paypal.me/DjordjeJocic)

+**Song of the project:** [Joe Satriani - Surfing with the Alien](https://www.youtube.com/watch?v=d_0khAAItqg)

-# Versioning Scheme
+## Versioning Scheme

-I use a 3-digit version identifier, for example 1.0.1.
+I use a 3-digit [Semantic Versioning](https://semver.org/spec/v2.0.0.html) identifier, for example 1.0.2.
 These digits have the following meaning:

-* The first digit (1) specifies the major version number.
+*   The first digit (1) specifies the MAJOR version number.
-* The second digit (0) specifies the minor version number.
+*   The second digit (0) specifies the MINOR version number.
-* The third digit (1) specifies the patch version number.
+*   The third digit (2) specifies the PATCH version number.

+Complete documentation can be found by following the link above.

-# Examples
+## Examples

 Before using the library you have to upload the files from the "src" folder to your server and add the library to your project.